Sahayak-DB/ospine/README.md

 - UDP scanning and protocol probes
 - Service fingerprinting (more protocols: MySQL, PostgreSQL, Redis, RDP, SMB, MQTT, etc.)
-- TLS SNI-based probing and certificate parsing
 - Rate limiting per host/network, CIDR/host list inputs
+- Scripting support for advanced scanning activity

 ## Legal

 Use responsibly.
-Only scan systems you own or are explicitly authorized to test.
+Only scan systems you own or have explicit authorization in writing to test.
 Unauthorized scanning may be illegal or violate terms of service.
+Maintainers present this code without any warranty or recourse for its usage.